emilsjolander/goson/README.md

 Contributing
 ------------

 Pull requests and issues are very welcome!
+Each pull request should come with a matching test for anything added to the library.
+If you make a pull request without running `go test` in the `goson/tests` i will give you a sad/angry smiley!

 If you want a fix to happen sooner than later, I suggest that you make a pull request.